blairpaul8/propertyManager/README.md

   teams property book ask your supply NCO for an updated copy and have then convert it to excel in Adobe.

-  !!!Important once you have the excel file the cells need to be formatted to text.
+  *** Important once you have the excel file the cells need to be formatted to text.
 This is done by the following steps:
     1. Open file in excel
     2. Select all cells